knpuniversity/symfony/knpu/ep5-forms/beautiful-form-validation.md

 # Beautiful Form Validation

-Guess what! server-side validation is really, really fun.
+Guess what!
+Server-side validation is really, really fun.
 Google for Symfony validation, and find the book chapter.

-There is *one* weird thing about vaidation... which I *love*.
+There is *one* weird thing about validation... which I *love*.
 Here it is: you don't apply validation to your form.
 Nope, there will be *no* validation code inside of `GenusFormType`.
 Instead, you add validation to the *class* that is bound to your form.
 When the form is submitted, it automatically reads those validation rules and uses them.

-Typically, validation is added with annotations.
-Copy the `use` statement from the code block, find `Genus` and paste it on top.
+Validation is added with annotations.
+So copy the `use` statement from the code block, find `Genus` and paste it on top.

 ## The Giant List of Constraints